|Course Length:||3 Years Part-Time|

 The overall focus of the programme is on equipping you with comprehensive, theoretical, research-informed knowledge and an understanding of differing educational perspectives and diverse contexts.

-Key themes include the nature of reflective and reflexive practice, the role of play in early years education, international perspectives on early years research and practice, and educational leadership.
+Key themes include the nature of reflective and reflexive practice, educational leadership, the relationship between education policies and leadership practice, and how to lead change in educational settings.

 How will I study?

 An innovative hybrid blend of practical workshops, lectures and tutorial support provides a rich mix of experiences and modes of learning.
 The hybrid delivery model means that tutors will present sessions face-to-face and/or via a virtual classroom, ensuring a flexible approach where the location and mode of delivery can fit around the busy schedules of working professionals.